 In accordance with the requirements issued by the FSC, a portion of earnings shall be allocated as special reserve during earnings distribution.
 If the Company has already reclassified a portion of earnings to special reserve under the preceding subparagraph, it shall make supplemental allocation of special reserve for any difference between the amount it has already allocated and the amount of the current-period total net reduction of other shareholders' equity.
 An equivalent amount of special reserve shall be allocated from the after-tax net profit in the period, plus items other than after-tax net profit in the period, that are included in the undistributed current-period earnings and the undistributed prior-period earnings.
-When the Company distributes its 2020 earnings in 2021, a portion of its current-period earnings and undistributed prior-period earnings shall be reclassified to special earnings reserve.
-When the Company distributes its 2021 earnings in 2022, the after-tax net profit in the period, plus items other than the after-tax net profit in the period, that are included in the undistributed current-period earnings and undistributed prior-period earnings, shall be reclassified to special earnings reserve.
+When the Company distributes its 2021 earnings in 2022, a portion of its current-period earnings and undistributed prior-period earnings shall be reclassified to special earnings reserve.
+When the Company distributes its 2022 earnings in 2023, the after-tax net profit in the period, plus items other than the after-tax net profit in the period, that are included in the undistributed current-period earnings and undistributed prior-period earnings, shall be reclassified to special earnings reserve.
 A portion of undistributed prior-period earnings shall be reclassified to special earnings reserve (and does not qualify for earnings distribution) to account for cumulative changes to the net reduction of other shareholders' equity pertaining to prior periods.
 Amounts of subsequent reversals pertaining to the net reduction of other shareholders' equity shall qualify for additional distributions.

-3) Earnings distribution
+(iii) Earnings distribution

-The appropriations of earning for 2021 and 2020 had been approved by the shareholder's meeting held on June 8, 2022 and July 27, 2021, respectively.
+The appropriations of earning for 2021 had been approved by the shareholder's meeting held on June 8, 2022.
 The relevant dividend distributions to shareholders were as follows:

+2021

-2021 2020 pei vidends r share dollars) Amount Dividends per share (in dollars) Amount Dividends distributed to ordinary shareholders: Cash \$ 0.25 33,004 0.50 66,008
+per idends share lollars) Amount

+Dividends distributed to ordinary shareholders:

+Cash \$ 0.25 33,004